 What is a Concussion?

+Getting the concussion care you need starts with understanding what a concussion is.
 A concussion is a brain injury caused by acceleration or deceleration of the brain following a significant impact to the head or elsewhere on the body.
 The impact causes biochemical imbalances within brain cells, resulting in decreased blood flow and temporary energy deficits.
 Symptoms may include loss of consciousness, headache, pressure in the head, neck pain, nausea or vomiting, dizziness, or balance problems, among others.

 Baseline testing is a series of physical and cognitive tests that provide a pre-injury overview of healthy brain function.
 These tests can offer healthcare practitioners an objective benchmark on which to compare should an athlete sustain a concussion.